-“For today’s shoppers it’s all about self-help.
+“For today’s shoppers, it’s all about self-help.
 Online adoption seems to have created new expectations of the in-store shopping experience.
 Shoppers want to be able to control their shopping experience just like they do online.
 And, they’re also looking for in-store experiences to be increasingly personalized.”

 It helps to have a good understanding of why a consumer would choose to use a retail mobile app.
 RetailMeNot looked at that in their study and found that 63% of shoppers who show a preference for a retail mobile app for shopping-related activities do so because the app provides convenience.
-Speed of use, stored settings, and benefits or rewards for using the app also rated highly in reasons for choosing to use the app.
+The speed of use, stored settings, and benefits or rewards for using the app also rated highly in reasons for choosing to use the app.

 Here is a summary of the questions retailers should ask themselves to tackle the challenge of succeeding with a mobile app: